 - Remove any attachments e.g. speaking valve or caps

-- Remove the inner cannula if there is one
+- Remove the inner cannula if there is one (although not common in younger children)

 - Assess patency by putting a suction catheter down (this is better than just bagging first because if the tube is dislodged you will cause surgical emphysema by bagging).
 If you can pass the catheter then you should suction and ventilate if they are not breathing.